vdsm/virtual-dsm/readme.md

 * ### Is this project legal?

   Yes, this project contains only open-source code and does not distribute any copyrighted material.
 Neither does it try to circumvent any copyright protection measures.
-So under all applicable laws, this project would be considered legal.
+So under all applicable laws, this project will be considered legal.

   However, by installing Synology's Virtual DSM, you must accept their end-user license agreement, which does not permit installation on non-Synology hardware.
 So only run this container on an official Synology NAS, as any other use will be a violation of their terms and conditions.